 Bernadette Mayer was born on May 12, 1945, in Brooklyn, New York.
 She received her BA from the New School for Social Research in 1967.

 From 1967 to 1969, Mayer and conceptual artist Vito Acconci edited the journal 0 TO 9.
+She received a fellowship from the National Endowment for the Arts in 1979.
 With her husband, writer and publisher Lewis Warsh, she edited United Artists Press.
 She has taught writing workshops at The Poetry Project at St. Mark's Church in New York City for many years and she served as the Poetry Project's director during the 1980s.
 Bernadette Mayer lives in East Nassau, New York.